Why retire in Florida?

 Not far from Port St. Lucie and Sebastian, Vero Beach is located along Florida’s Treasure Coast, bordering the Indian River Lagoon.

-Home to snorkeling, fishing, and nature tours, Vero Beach is not just a great place to visit and vacation; it’s a wonderful place to retire.
+Home to snorkeling, fishing, and nature tours, Vero Beach is not just a great place to visit and vacation; it’s a wonderful place to retire in Florida.
 This area also has the McKee Botanical Garden and the Pelican Island National Wildlife Refuge for seniors who enjoy mother nature.

 With its small population, Vero Beach has a small-town feel with little traffic and friendly locals.

-Nicknamed Florida’s Harborside Hometown, Punta Gorda is known for its relaxed lifestyle and friendly community surrounded by Charlotte Harbor.
+Nicknamed Florida’s Harborside Hometown, Punta Gorda is the best place to retire in Florida.
+It's known for its relaxed lifestyle and friendly community surrounded by Charlotte Harbor.

 Seniors can enjoy cycling, golf, tennis, water-sports, or birdwatching in the city’s vast network of parks and trails.
 The city even has a free bicycle lending program, which active seniors may enjoy.